amlkteam/capstone/sentiment_analyzer/data/undersampled_training_data_combined/README.md

-## Add the undersampled data that Aaron created for training the models
+## This folder contains the undersampled data that is used for training the models